ppy/osu-wiki/news/2021-06-18-mappers-report-may.md

 ## Within the Beatmap Nominators and NAT

-Another round of additions and departures in both, the Beatmap Nominators and the NAT.
+Another round of additions and departures in both the Beatmap Nominators and the NAT.
 Read on to figure out who's new and who left.

 ### NAT Additions

 Leaving those who couldn't predict his presence with a wide-open mouth, [Unpredictable](https://osu.ppy.sh/users/7560872) has recently joined the osu!mania NAT!
-Having worn the purple uniform for roughly one and a half year, Unpredictable has rolled up his sleeves to partake in the evaluation of the fellow nominators.
+Having worn the purple uniform for roughly one and a half years, Unpredictable has rolled up his sleeves to partake in the evaluation of the fellow nominators.
 "Too soon!" you might think?
 Definitely not!
 He is all ready to assess the nominations alongside the osu!mania fellows.
 Nice to have you on board, Unpredictable!

 ### BN Additions